thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 Defined in the variables in the `output/my-ibm-vpc-roks-argocd/terraform/variables.tf` file (for the second approach).

-### Step 4: Copy helper bash scipts into the output folder
+### Step 4: Copy helper bash scripts into the output folder

 ```sh
 cp helper-tools-create-container-workspace.sh ./output